 For short-term capital gains for property held less than a year, the tax rate is the same as the seller’s ordinary income tax rates.
 These are between 10% and 37%.

-Now that we’ve established a baseline understanding of capital gains let’s contextualize this learning within two distinct frameworks: selling a gifted home and selling an inherited foreign property.
-Let’s begin with selling a gifted home.
+Now that we’ve established a baseline understanding of capital gains let’s contextualize this within two examples: selling a gifted home and selling an inherited foreign property.

 Tax implications of selling a gifted house

-Sometimes expats want to sell a gifted home.
-However, selling a property you received as a gift has tax implications, which you’ll want to carefully consider so that you can maximize your profit on the sale.
+Selling a property you received as a gift has tax implications, which you’ll want to carefully consider so that you can maximize your profit when it’s time to sell.

-Additionally, when you sell a gifted house, you’ll generally need to pay capital gains tax on the profits.
-Refer back to the table above to understand at what point you become liable for capital gain tax.
+Secondly, when you sell a gifted house, you’ll generally need to pay capital gains tax on the profits.
+Refer to the table above to understand at what point you become liable for capital gain tax.

 Tax implications of selling an inherited foreign property